Phalanstere/universal_chatbot/README.md

 Usuallay, you you would pass some parameters, al list of **aiml-type** files, a **strategy** and so forth.

+# File structure and internal logic

+**index.js** is where it all begins.
+Here you define the bot's psychology, set the parameters and so forth.

+The bot may follow a strategy.

+## AIML-Layer

+The most fundamental, in a way *hard-wird* layer is the aiml-level.
+Here you just input a phrase - the bozt scans the respectives **aiml-files** and gives an answer

+## The paraphrase-Layer

+This layer resembles the classical **eliza-bot** logique.
+Here the bots gets the input - analyses it grammatically - and gives a return.

+## AIML combined with intentions

+The **speechact.js** file refers to the analysis and detection of speechacts.
+This includes a thougrough syntax analysis.

 ## aiml files

 ```